AlaBouali/bane/README.md

 <br>parameter: query method: POST=> [-]Payload was not found
 >>>

-there is a default payload which is used in case you didn't modify the "payload" paramter (set by default to: None) to any XSS payload.you can set differnet xss payloads to test everytime with possibility to use a proxy.
+there is a default payload which is used in case you didn't modify the "payload" parameter (set by default to: None) to any XSS payload.you can set differnet xss payloads to test everytime with possibility to use a proxy.